-“The Standard Set restructures care delivery around value-based outcomes, which has been shown to improve quality of care and curb inefficiencies,” said Professor of Surgical Oncology at Leiden University Medical Center, The Netherlands, Dr Rob Tollenaar, who is presenting the Standard Set for the first time at the ICHOM Annual Conference in London.
+“The Set restructures care delivery around value-based outcomes, which has been shown to improve quality of care and curb inefficiencies,” said Professor of Surgical Oncology at Leiden University Medical Center, The Netherlands, Dr Rob Tollenaar, who is presenting the Set of Patient-Centred Outcome Measures for Colorectal Cancer for the first time at the ICHOM Annual Conference in London.

 “Measuring, reporting, and comparing health outcomes are among the most important steps toward rapidly improving patient care and reducing costs.
-By implementing the Colorectal Cancer Standard Set, health providers become part of an expanding, international community of innovative healthcare providers dedicated to improving value for the millions of bowel cancer patients around the world,” he said.
+By implementing the ICHOM Patient-Centred Outcome Measures for Colorectal Cancer, health providers become part of an expanding, international community of innovative healthcare providers dedicated to improving value for the millions of bowel cancer patients around the world,” he said.

-“The ultimate objective of the Standard Set is to help improve cancer care, leading to better health outcomes for patients,” said Bowel Cancer Australia CEO Julien Wiggins.
+“The ultimate objective of the Patient-Centred Outcome Measures for Colorectal Cancer is to help improve cancer care, leading to better health outcomes for patients,” said Bowel Cancer Australia CEO Julien Wiggins.

 “Health professionals are gathering more data than ever before, yet what is measured often has little relationship to the results that matter most to the patients themselves.
-Led by a team of doctors, researchers, patient support groups and, most importantly, patients from around the world, the Standard Set becomes a model for global best-practice in patient care.”
+Led by a team of doctors, researchers, patient support groups and, most importantly, patients from around the world, the Set of Patient-Centred Outcome Measures for Colorectal Cancer becomes a model for global best-practice in patient care.”

-Bowel Cancer Australia Patient Ambassador and Former Liberal MP Donna Bauer, one of the patient representatives who helped shape the outcomes contained in the Colorectal Cancer Standard Set, says long-term care and quality of life were identified among the most important, yet unacknowledged, aspects of patient care.
+Bowel Cancer Australia Patient Ambassador and Former Liberal MP Donna Bauer, one of the patient representatives who helped shape the outcomes contained in the Set of Patient-Centred Outcome Measures for Colorectal Cancer, says long-term care and quality of life were identified among the most important, yet unacknowledged, aspects of patient care.

 “Bowel cancer affects people long after the short recovery period from surgery or treatment, and physical and emotional health problems, such as bowel functioning, dietary considerations and anxiety, can remain for the rest of your life.
-The Standard Set will facilitate open communication and the sharing of knowledge to help patients in the long-term,” she said.
+The Set of Patient-Centred Outcome Measures for Colorectal Cancer will facilitate open communication and the sharing of knowledge to help patients in the long-term,” she said.

 Australian representatives on the Working Group include: Bowel Cancer Australia, Donna Bauer (Patient Representative and Bowel Cancer Australia Ambassador), Professor John Zalcberg (Monash University), and Professor Craig Lynch (Peter MacCallum Cancer Centre).

-For a complete overview of the Colorectal Cancer Standard Set, including definitions for each measure, time points for collection and associated risk factors, visit Bowel Cancer Australia's online shop.
+For a complete overview of the ICHOM Set of Patient-Centred Outcome Measures for Colorectal Cancer, including definitions for each measure, time points for collection and associated risk factors, visit Bowel Cancer Australia's online shop.

 In a world-first initiative, more than 200 bowel cancer patient advocates from Australia, North America and Europe, were invited to share their lived experience of cancer, and their perspectives on their treatment and management, to help shape a global standard in care.

-The Colorectal Cancer Standard Set provides the unique opportunity for healthcare providers to share data and learn from one another through one global standard, which is assisting with the implementation of patient-centric best practice guidelines for prevention, diagnosis, treatment and recovery.
+The Set of Patient-Centred Outcome Measures for Colorectal Cancer provides the unique opportunity for healthcare providers to share data and learn from one another through one global standard, which is assisting with the implementation of patient-centric best practice guidelines for prevention, diagnosis, treatment and recovery.
 The aim of the initiative is to develop an international set of outcomes that reflect the issues that matter most to bowel cancer patients.

-“Bowel problems are not limited to the short recovery period after surgery or treatment, and the impact of the cancer often remains for the rest of your life,” said Bowel Cancer Australia Patient Ambassador and Former Liberal MP Donna Bauer, who helped develop the Standard Set.
+“Bowel problems are not limited to the short recovery period after surgery or treatment, and the impact of the cancer often remains for the rest of your life,” said Bowel Cancer Australia Patient Ambassador and Former Liberal MP Donna Bauer, who helped develop the ICHOM Set of Patient-Centred Outcome Measures for Colorectal Cancer.

 “There’s a tendency for healthcare professionals to rely too heavily on the short-term benefits and side effects of treatment options.
-The adoption of an international Standard Set will facilitate open communication and the sharing of knowledge to help patients with the physical and emotional impact of cancer in the longer-term,” she said.
+The adoption of an international Set of Patient-Centred Outcome Measures for Colorectal Cancer will facilitate open communication and the sharing of knowledge to help patients with the physical and emotional impact of cancer in the longer-term,” she said.

 In the survey, patient respondents also cited overall bowel function, dietary considerations and anxiety and depression, as important factors when assessing quality of life.